nus-cs2103-AY2021S1/tp/docs/tutorials/TracingCode.md

     1. Make command words case-insensitive

-    2. Allow `delete` to remove more than one index at a time
+    2. Allow `delete` to remove more than one index at a date

     3. Save the address book in the CSV format instead